Meditation doesn’t require equipment—but the right tools can accelerate transformation.

 (Note: now, Bose is wireless, but it should still come with a cord if you want to deactivate Bluetooth.)

-One of the reasons I mentioned that many people have trouble meditating is because of poor physical alignment.
+One reason I mentioned that many people struggle with meditation is due to poor physical alignment.
 I recommend sitting at the edge of a hard chair when you’re first getting started.
 But if you prefer to sit on the ground (which has numerous other benefits), then using a zafu can help.

 This is a very well-designed meditation timer app for your phone.
 It’s highly customizable, allowing you to create various kinds of intervals and use different meditative gong sounds.